 There is no cure but the condition can be managed effectively once the underlying cause is found.
 It is important to rule out food allergies with a trial, also be vigilant with regular flea treatment.
 Other allergies can be aided by antihistamines including Piriton and severe cases can be treated with Steroids prescribed by your vet, however they shouldn’t be used long-term as they can be harmful to your pet when used for prolonged periods.

 A Cataract is a film covering the lens of the eye making it appear cloudy or opaque.
-This condition appears in young dogs sometimes from few weeks old and affects both eyes.
+This condition appears in young dogs sometimes from a few weeks old and affects both eyes.
 It is a degenerative condition and will result in total blindness within 2-3 years.

 The only treatment for cataracts is surgical removal, not all can be operated on and the operation is expensive costing between £1,500-£2,500.
 As Staffordshire Bull Terriers are commonly affected by hereditary cataracts you should ensure both parents have been DNA tested for this genetic disorder.